LucasKoc/TP2-ST2AWD/README.md

 It isn't good enough to ensure compatibility with IE because it's an outdated browser, and IE does not supported by ES6 modules.
 Also, Babel can't polyfill modern API like `fetch` or `Promise` in IE.

 ### Exercise 12

+Files updated at `Front/src/index.js` and `Front/webpack.config.js`.

+### Exercise 13

+Here are two common issues that arise from transpiling code and adding polyfills, along with suggested mitigations for each:
+- Transpiling modern JavaScript to older syntax increase the size of your bundled JavaScript files.
+Potential mitigation is to use targeted polyfills.
+- When adding polyfills for older browsers like IE11, there’s a risk of polyfilling features that are already supported by modern browsers.
+This leads to slow performance.
+Potential mitigation is to use a conditional polyfill loading strategy.